Lea esta hoja informativa en español

-- Childhood neglect (when basic needs for food and/or shelter are not met)
+- Childhood neglect (when basic needs for food, care, and/or shelter are not met)

-There are also some factors that can increase people's vulnerability to trauma.
-Having recently suffered losses or already being very stressed when a new event occurs can increase the likelihood that you are traumatized by that event.
+Some factors can increase people's vulnerability to trauma.
+If you have recently suffered losses or are already very stressed when a new event occurs, you may be more likely to be traumatized by that event.
 In general, people are more likely to be traumatized if they've been traumatized before.
 This is especially true if the previous trauma occurred during childhood.
 When a child's sense of security or safety is threatened, she or he may grow up seeing the world as an unsure, dangerous, and frightening place.
-This can cause the child to develop emotionally and physically in ways that make it easier for her/him to be traumatized by future situations.
+The child may then develop emotionally and physically in ways that make it easier for her/him to be traumatized by future situations.

 "Everything happened when I was six years old that I lost my mother and then I stayed with my father.
 I was nine years old; I was being abused by him – sexually.
 Well I was being abused until I turned 12 years old.

 "We grew up in an alcoholic home and an abusive home.
 I remember as a child witnessing my mom getting beat up and going to jail and being drunk.
 It was so normal that, you know, we didn't think nothing of it.
 That was just a daily part of our life...
 So at the age of 12 I started smoking weed.
 When I was 12 that was also the year my father died, which was very, very hard for me...
 I was sexually assaulted by my stepbrother when I was about 12 or 13 as well...